kpuka/SIMAH/_resources/06 Regressions 1-Linear.md

 # References and Further Readings

+Harrell F. Regression Modelling Strategies With Applications to Linear Models, Logistic and Ordinal Regression, and Survival Analysis.
+Springer.
+2015

 Werner V. Regression models as a tool in medical research.
 NY: Taylor & Francis Inc. 2012.